-Oceanographic research at Harvard has it roots in the pioneering work of Louis Agassiz, who, in cooperation with the U.S. Coast and Geodetic Survey, began the first deep water dredging for biological specimens and bottom samples on this side of the Atlantic.
+Oceanographic research at Harvard has it roots from when Louis Agassiz, who, in cooperation with the U.S. Coast and Geodetic Survey, began the first deep water dredging for biological specimens and bottom samples on this side of the Atlantic.
 Agassiz’ interest in the study of marine organisms was also evident in his establishment of the Anderson School of Natural History at Penikese Island at the mouth of Buzzards Bay in 1873.
 Agassiz died later that year, but it is noteworthy that the Marine Biological Laboratory at Woods Hole traces its history to this Agassiz initiative.

 Following Agassiz’ death, the interest in marine science that he inspired continued with increasing momentum and broadening scope.
 His son, Alexander, conducted deep dredging studies in the 1870s with the steamer Blake off the east coast of the United States, in the Gulf of Mexico, and in the Caribbean.
 His 1888 two volume work, Three Cruises of the Blake, is a must read in the history of biological oceanography.
 He was the first to introduce wire rope for dredging, leading to deeper sampling and the discovery of many new species, and he was the first to postulate the connection between biological production in surface waters and the nutrition of deep-sea communities.
 His explorations covered over 100,000 miles of voyages in the Caribbean, Indian Ocean, and tropical Pacific and were responsible for more lines across deep-sea basins and for more deep-sea soundings than all other scientific expeditions combined up to his time.
 Many MCZ publications authored by students and assistants of Agassiz described the benthic organisms, zooplankton, and phytoplankton collected on his expeditions.